 Schedule a “worry time” in the early evening.
 Worry and stress are major contributors to insomnia.

-Finally, Dr. Chiang says, obstructive sleep apnea, during which a person’s airway collapses, causing their breathing to stop during sleep, can cause insomnia.
+Finally, Dr. Chiang says, obstructive sleep apnea, during which a person’s airway collapses and causes breathing to stop, can cause insomnia.
 It's associated with serious health risks, including cardiovascular diseases and metabolic disorders.